webmeshproj/webmesh-vdi/doc/desktopsv1.md

 DesktopInit represents the init system that the desktop container uses.

-### DesktopVolumeConfig
+### DockerInDockerConfig

 (*Appears on:* [TemplateSpec](#TemplateSpec))

-DesktopVolumeConfig represents configurations for volumes attached to pods booted from a template.
+DockerInDockerConfig is a configuration for mounting a DinD sidecar with desktops booted from the template.
+This will provide ephemeral docker daemons and storage to sessions.

 <table>
 <thead>